Developing Core Language Skills in ESL/EFL

 Developing speaking skills in ESL/EFL learners involves a delicate balance between promoting fluency— the ability to speak smoothly and without hesitation—and accuracy, which focuses on the correct use of grammar, vocabulary, and pronunciation.
 To enhance fluency, one effective approach is the implementation of free speaking activities where the emphasis is on continuous speech rather than correctness (Ur, 1996).
 This could include impromptu speaking on familiar topics, storytelling, or sharing personal experiences.
 Such activities encourage learners to express their ideas without the fear of being interrupted for corrections, thereby building confidence and smoothness in speaking.

 Accuracy, on the other hand, can be cultivated through more structured speaking exercises.
 Activities like sentence rephrasing, grammar correction exercises, and guided dialogues help learners practice the correct use of language structures (Harmer, 2007).
-It’s crucial for instructors to provide clear models and ample opportunities for practice, ensuring that learners can internalize correct language forms.
+Instructors must provide clear models and ample opportunities for practice, ensuring that learners can internalize correct language forms.

 Role Plays, Debates, and Discussion Techniques